Child erotica: Webe Web

 In July 2001, Wired News published a story about child modeling websites that described Lil' Amber, which was a website operated by the web hosting company Webe Web Corporation located in Florida.
 Webe Web was, at the time, the oldest child modeling site service on the Internet.
 In November 2001, the NBC television station serving Miami, FL, ran a story entitled "Selling Innocence."
 A reporter "went undercover" to contact the site operators, and then tracked down Amber (a pseudonym), the model featured in Lil' Amber, at her family's farm in Palm Beach County.
 The news report prompted Florida Congressman Mark Foley (R-Palm Beach County) to propose legislation banning child modeling web sites.
-(Note: Foley would later resign from office stemming from allegations of inappropriate conduct with a teenaged boy.)
+(Note: Foley would later resign from office stemming from allegations of inappropriate conduct with a teenage boy.)

 Jeff Libman, Marc Evan Greenberg and Webe Web Corporation were indicted in November 2006 in the Northern District of Alabama for conspiracy to produce images of child pornography and transportation of images of child pornography, although the images contained no nudity or sexual activity.
 Immediately, all Webe Web child model sites went offline after Internet domains and servers were seized by law enforcement.
 Marc Evan Greenberg and Jeff Libman pleaded not guilty to all charges.

 In 2007, Jeff Pierson, a photographer from Alabama, pleaded guilty to conspiracy to transport child pornography and transportation of child pornography.
 Pierson's images were published by Webe Web.
 Pierson cooperated with Federal Authorities after having his home raided by law enforcement in early 2005.

 Some parents said they were unaware of the imagery being taken of their children, and some had signed over temporary legal custody of their child to Pierson during the modeling session.
 Pierson maintained that all the parents were aware of the websites.